Renan-IL/odin-recipes/README.md

 # odin-recipes
-The Odin Project - HTML Recepies website
+The Odin Project - HTML Recipes website

-This is my first project in TOP and I'm trying to build simple recipes website using only webpages!
+This is my first project in TOP and I'm trying to build simple recipes website